 Company Culture - Company culture is the backbone of any business.
 If one company is an 8 AM - 5 PM Monday through Friday, and the other company has flexible hours and work from home days, there are sure to be clashes.
-Before integration is complete, the two companies need to decide on the company culture that will emerge post close.
+Before m&a integration is complete, the two companies need to decide on the company culture that will emerge post close.

 Organizational Structures - This area includes organizing department structures.
 For example, will the two human resources departments become one, or will each one take on different responsibilities?